suncoast-devs/handbook/lessons/full-stack-build-an-app/23-storing-user-that-created-restaurants-and-reviews.md

 headers: { 'content-type': 'application/json', ...authHeader() },
 ```

-And update our logic to handle `401` not authorized
+And update our logic to handle `401` not authorized.

 ```javascript
 async function handleFormSubmit(event) {